timmc/johnny/HACK.md

 - Steal tests from other URL libs
 - Add fuzz tests/generative tests
 - Test that `;` is escaped in at least one query encoder
+- Test that NPE is thrown whereever null is not accepted

+### Documentation

+- Strong warnings around not using Query encoders/decoders for parsing `application/x-www-form-urlencoded` POST bodies.
+(Supply an alternative.)

 ### Features